Huge quantity of arms and ammunition recovered in Assam | Law-Order

-A huge cache of arms andammunition were recovered on Wednesday from Kokrajhardistrict, police said.
+A huge cache of arms andammunition was recovered on Wednesday from Kokrajhardistrict, police said.

 Acting on a tip-off, security personnel recovered thearms and ammunition from Lauti area near the India-Bhutanborder, Kokrajhar Superintendent of Police Rakesh Raushansaid.